 Tan’s work talks to the pain, magic, sublime, absurd, wonder that exists in quiet spaces.

 He is a visual story teller.
-I hope to listen to the quiet with words, and in this way touch these unheard spaces that hold so much potential.
+I hope to listen to the quiet with words, and in this way touch their unheard potential.